 As the MCAT was recently changed, we do not have data for the current class.
 We will provide them once they are available.

 We accept courses from institutions accredited by the National Committee of Regional Accrediting Agencies in the U.S. or Canada.
 This would include community colleges, junior colleges, and online coursework.
 High school advanced placement courses will be accepted only if credit appears on the college transcript and the AMCAS transcript portion of the application.
 Typically, any undergraduate course requirements need to be taken within the United States.
 However, if you have completed a graduate course in the U.S. and the final transcript indicated you have already been given credit for these non-U.S. courses, we are able to accept those.
-Please indicate this on your supplement application and send a copy of your transcript to email@example.com.
+Please indicate this on your supplemental application and send a copy of your transcript to email@example.com.

 Letters of Recommendation